 Can’t Take 10,000 Steps a Day?
 Do This Instead

-For days when it's not feasible to cram in the recommended 10,000 daily steps, this tip has got you covered.
+For days when it's not feasible to cram in the recommended 10,000 daily steps, this walking tip has got you covered.

 Based on these findings, study co-author John Schuna, Jr., PhD, assistant professor of kinesiology at OSU’s College of Public Health and Human Sciences, recommends aiming to take 3,000 steps each day at a brisk pace—about 100 or more steps per minute for two and a half hours, or 150 minutes, each week.
-And all you need to start is a good pair of walking shoes.

 This healthy target fits with the guidelines of both the CDC and the Department of Health and Human Services, which advise that healthy adults get at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous aerobic activity each week.
-Examples of moderate-intensity workouts include brisk walking, yoga, pushing a lawnmower, gardening, or riding a bike under 10 mph; examples of vigorous activity include jumping rope, jogging, running, biking faster than 10 mph, and hiking uphill.
+Examples of moderate-intensity workouts include brisk walking, yoga, pushing a lawnmower, gardening or riding a bike under 10 mph; examples of vigorous activity include jumping rope, jogging, running, biking faster than 10 mph and hiking uphill.

 “Running or jogging two and a half miles is equivalent to walking 10,000 steps,” says Chauncey Graham, CSCS, an ACE Fitness Professional at Gold’s Gym in Washington, DC.
 Higher-intensity workouts also come with added benefits, including improvements to your cardiorespiratory system.
 “A heightened level of exercise will prevent and lower your risk of many common diseases as well as obesity,” Graham says.

 Most experts agree that a mix of high intensity and moderate-intensity workouts yield the best results.
 However, if you’re dedicated to reaching your 10,000 steps each day via walking, try to take 3,000 of those steps at a faster pace.
-But some exercise is certainly better than none, so if you can spare only 60 seconds to sweat, try these exercises that will transform your body.

 - Medicine & Science in Sports & Exercise: "Step-based Physical Activity Metrics and Cardiometabolic Risk"